 Roughly 20% of pregnancies fail in the first trimester.
 This rate increases by 10 in women 40 years of age compared to those of 35.
-There are many different reasons that can lead to miscarriage.
-In about half of all first trimester miscarriages (12 weeks), chromosomal abnormalities are present; 50% are autosomal trisomy, 20% 45XO monosomy, 20% polyploidy and 10% other various abnormalities.
+In about half of all first trimester miscarriages (12 weeks), chromosomal abnormalities are present.

 In such cases, it is best that these abnormalities miscarry early on rather than go on and develop any further.
 In the second trimester, the chance of chromosomal abnormalities drops to 20% overall.

 In traditional Chinese medicine, chromosome abnormalities are related to a jing deficiency, where the amount of jing contained in the embryo was too low.
-This can be due to a deficiency from either parent's gamete.
+This can be due to a deficiency from either parent's sperm or egg.
 The incidence of this occurring is often greater in IVF cycles where the woman’s ovaries have been forced to produce multiple eggs and the egg quality is then reduced.

 In such cases, it is advisable to prepare the body before undergoing another IVF cycle.

 As acupuncture helps to regulate blood flow to the uterus it helps to nourish and feed the embryo, as well as regulate immune factors that could be preventing implantation, thereby reducing the risk of a threatened miscarriage.
-The stimulation of acupuncture points by a healthcare professional such as myself, can help to prevent miscarriage and offer emotional support to the woman.
+The stimulation of acupuncture points can help to prevent miscarriage and offer emotional support to the woman.